-When you contact the Grievance and Contract Division (GCD) about a grievance, your case will be assigned to a grievance officer.
+When you contact the Grievance and Contract Division (GCD) about a grievance, your problem will be reviewed; then, if appropriate, it will be assigned to a grievance officer.
 The grievance officer will ask you about the nature of your complaint and what you want as a resolution.
 He or she may also ask you to send your documentation, such as your contract, phone notes, and emails.

 While some complaints can’t be pursued, there’s no problem that isn’t worth exploring before you decide what to do about it.